ebzzry/ebzzry.github.io/en/fkd/reflections.md

   conditions.
 Everything depends on it.<br>

 - The definition of life is blurry—a black hole is as alive as a bacteria.
-The attributes of live which we have given to it, strongly depends on our relationship to the life forms that we are acquainted with.<br>
+The attributes of life which we have given to it, strongly depends on our relationship to the life forms that we are acquainted with.<br>